 I enjoy being part of the community and like to get involved, and I hope that being a parent governor gives me an opportunity to give something back to the school.

-I have worked for Norfolk Safeguarding Children Board since 2007, the focus of my work being workforce development and delivering various safeguarding children training courses.
+I have worked for Norfolk Safeguarding Children Partnership since 2007, the focus of my work being workforce development and delivering various safeguarding children training courses.
 I am passionate about achieving positive outcomes for children and hope I bring this to my role as governor.

 When I’m not working I enjoy spending time with my family, socialising and going to the theatre and cinema.